dmibox/elcc/README.md

-TOKEN ECC
+TOKEN ELCC

-Total Supply:		100,000,000 ECC
+Total Supply:		90,000,000 ECC
-Contract:			0x7d227fe3c5885c3875180e03c548d09ebe1b0119
+Contract:			0x12877a754e5802d774bf84ffb66e5e79d68fd34c
 Decimals:			18

-Description:		Based on the ERC20 protocol, the circulation is 100000000, and the transaction is conducted through the elcc.top trading platform.
+Description:		Based on the ERC20 protocol, the circulation is 90000000, and the transaction is conducted through the elcc.top trading platform.